humanmade/altis-analytics/docs/native/examples.md

 ## Most Popular Posts

-This example usese a terms aggregation to return the most common values in descending order for the given field.
+This example uses a terms aggregation to return the most common values in descending order for the given field.

 In this case we are looking at all `pageView` events and performing a terms aggregation on the `attributes.postId` field to find the most visited posts.